astronomer/astro-docs/enterprise/stable/06_manage-astronomer/05_upgrade-astronomer.md

 ---
 title: "Enterprise Upgrade Guide"
+navTitle: "Upgrade Astronomer"
-description: "How to upgrade the Astronomer Enterprise Platform"
+description: "How to upgrade the Astronomer Enterprise Platform."
-date: 2018-08-23T00:00:00.000Z
-slug: "ee-upgrade-guide"
 ---

 To upgrade your installation of the Astronomer Enterprise platform, follow the guidelines below.